Palpal16/PoissonParallelSolver/README.md

 ## Directory Structure and Code Explanation
-- [include/](include/) and [src/](src/) contain rispectively all the header and source files for the project.
+- [include](include/) and [src](src/) contain respectively all the header and source files for the project.
-- [output/](output/): Contains the VTK files for the output of the mesh and the performace file .txt that compares the execution time with different grid sizes and number of cores.
+- [input](input/) and [output](output/) contain respectively the data.json file for the user interaction and output files, which are the VTK files for the mesh and the performace file .txt that compares the execution time with different grid sizes and number of cores.

 - [ApproxSolution](src/approxSolution.cpp)
 Here is implemented the main class.
 The data is saved in a **vector of doubles**, instead the main functions are **iterate**, which does an iteration of the Jacobi method, and **solve**, that calles iterate sequentially until convergence.
 Inside iterate, where the main computations are computed, is applied a **omp parallel for** which is able to cut in half the execution time (for my hardware).